10 Best Audience Data Providers of 2026

 10. Cognism

-Cognism provides B2B contact data with particular strength in European markets and phone-verified mobile numbers.
 The platform focuses on data quality through its Diamond Data verification process, which confirms phone numbers through multiple validation methods before adding them to the database.
 GDPR compliance features include consent tracking, data processing agreements, and privacy controls that meet European regulatory requirements.
+Browser extension tools let reps find contact data while browsing LinkedIn or company websites, then push records directly to their CRM.

 Key Features:

-• Diamond Data verification process for quality assurance
+• Manual phone-verification process for quality assurance

 • Strong EMEA market coverage and local data